NVIDIA/aistore/docs/etl.md

 > ETL container will have `AIS_TARGET_URL` environment variable set to the URL of its corresponding target.
 > To make a request for a given object it is required to add `<bucket-name>/<object-name>` to `AIS_TARGET_URL`, eg. `requests.get(env("AIS_TARGET_URL") + "/" + bucket_name + "/" + object_name)`.

-## Transforming objects with created ETL
+## Transforming objects

-AIStore supports an on-line transformation of single objects and an offline transformation of the whole buckets.
+AIStore supports both *inline* transformation of selected objects and *offline* transformation of an entire bucket.

 There are two ways to run ETL transformations:
 - HTTP RESTful API described in [API Reference section](#api-reference) of this document,